William Bedster

-William Bedster (1734 – 1805) was an English cricketer who played during the late 18th century.
+William Bedster (1734–1805) was an English cricketer who is known to have been active between 1777 and 1794.

 Bedster was born in 1734 at Walberton near Chichester in Sussex.
-He made his first appearance in first-class cricket in 1777, playing in an England side (Note: During the time Bedster played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.) against a Hampshire XI.
-In a career which lasted until 1794 he played in 59 matches which have been given first-class status, scoring 1,335 runs and taking at least 26 wickets.
-(Note: In the period during which Bedster played, wickets taken by bowlers were normally only recorded if they were bowled.
-Other means of dismissal were not credited to any bowler.
-As a result the number of wickets he took is uncertain, with the total of 26 being a minimum.)
-He played for a wide variety of sides, appearing most frequently for England and Middlesex sides in first-class matches.
+He made his first known appearance in 1777, playing for England (i.e., the "rest" of England) against Hampshire.
+He played for numerous teams, most frequently for England, Surrey, and Middlesex in matches.

-Bedster was employed as a butler for five years by Charles Bennet, 4th Earl of Tankerville at his Mount Felix estate at Walton-on-Thames.
+Bedster was employed as a butler for five years by Charles Bennet, 4th Earl of Tankerville at his Mount Felix estate in Walton-on-Thames.
 During this time he played for Chertsey Cricket Club.
-He was frequently used as a given man by other sides.
+He was frequently used as a given man by other teams.
 After his playing career was over, Bedster moved to Chelsea where he was an innkeeper.
 He died in 1805.
 A road in Molesey in Surrey is named after him.